-A chalk board has got to be the best thing to make for a toddler / preschooler!
-My 2 year old has been bouncing around with excitement over his new art board for days now!
+A kids chalk board has got to be the best thing to make for a toddler and preschooler!
+My 2 year old has been bouncing around with excitement over his new chalk board for days now!
 The 4 year old has been drawing train tracks and roads and what I assume is an apple tree.
 He loves apples.

 Gather your supplies: